tsayen/dom-to-image/README.md

 A number between 0 and 1 indicating image quality (e.g. 0.92 => 92%) of the
 JPEG image.
 Defaults to 1.0 (100%)

+### skipFonts

+Whether to skip downloading and embedding fonts.
+This should not be used if you use icon fonts or other fonts you need to show in the image.
+Defaults to false.

 ## Browsers

 It's tested on latest Chrome and Firefox (49 and 45 respectively at the time